imxiejie/ThinkVim/tutorial/tutorial.md

 I suggest that most of plugins should lazyload by dein ,There has two ways to install plugins.

-- if you are a vim begginer or you want to follow master branch,you should use `local_plugins.yaml`. like you want use choosewin plugin,you can installed it in `local_plugins.yaml`(notice thinkvim has installed ,just for exmaple)
+- if you are a vim begginer or you want to follow master branch,you should use `local_plugins.yaml`. like you want use choosewin plugin,you can installed it in `local_plugins.yaml`(notice thinkvim has installed ,just for example)

 ```yaml
 - repo: t9md/vim-choosewin